KhanDevProject/Pseudocode-to-code/Pseudocode-To-Python/README.md

 * Enjoy!

 # About the application
-This C program sorts an array of floating-point numbers using the bubble sort algorithm and computes the median of the sorted array.
+This Python app defines a function sort_and_find_median(numbers) that sorts a list of numbers using the bubble sort algorithm and then calculates the median value.
-It offers two testing options: interactive input of the array or using predefined test cases.
+It also includes a helper function sort(numbers) to perform the sorting.
+The program prompts the user to input a list of numbers separated by spaces, processes the input, calculates the median using the defined functions, and prints the result.